-When people think of the Sonoran Desert, hillsides studded with Saguaro cactus and cholla often come to mind.
-But interspersed between the cactus, you will find the beautiful Palo Verde trees.
-Their unique green trunks are perhaps their most notable feature.
+When people think of the Sonoran desert, hillsides studded with saguaro cactus and cholla often come to mind.
+But interspersed between the cactus, you will find the iconic palo verde trees with their beautiful green trunks and branches.

-Because of their larger thorns and branching tendency to point downwards, Palo Breas are not recommended in areas close to foot traffic.
+Because of their larger thorns and branching tendency to point downwards, palo brea trees aren't recommended in areas close to foot traffic.

 Blue Palo Verde - 30 ft x 30 ft

 'Desert Museum' Palo Verde - 30 ft high x 40 ft wide

 Palo Brea - 30 ft x 25 ft

 Foothills Palo Verde - 20 ft x 20 ft